collective/plone.app.imagecropping/README.rst

 ============

-aim
+Goal
 ----

-There has been a need for cropping and there are lots of addons and a plip too: http://dev.plone.org/plone/ticket/10174
+There has been a need for cropping for a long time and there are lots of addons and a plip too: http://dev.plone.org/plone/ticket/10174

-this package meant to be THE cropping solution for plone that just works TM
+This package meant to be THE cropping solution for plone that just works TM.

-why would you want/need this addon. automatic cropping already possible. but sometimes not what you want eg example image for crop problem
+**Why would you want/need this addon**

+Automatic cropping is already possible, plone.app.imaging does already handle this.
+But plone.app.imaging only scrops from the center of the image, so in some ocasions this is not what you want. plone.app.imagecroppig allows you to select the cropping area yourself.

-explain how to define crop areas should be outlined here xxx very important ;-)
+*explain how to define crop areas should be outlined here xxx very important ;-)*

-design decisions
+**Design decisions**

-* store the cropped image immediately, so p.a.i traverser need not care about cropping xxx this might be changed when this goes into core
+* we need to store the cropped image immediately, so plone.app.imaging traverser doesn't need to care about cropping xxx this might be changed when this goes into core
 * need not patch/overwrite/change default imaging behaviour in plone
-* crop gets stored as scaled image. no way to access just the resized scale unless cropinfo gets removed
+* a cropped image gets stored as scaled image. there is no way to access the resized scale unless cropinfo gets removed

-let user define crop region manually in case the automatic behaviour leads to an unwanted result xxx example image
+A user should be able to define the cropping area manually in case the automatic behaviour leads to an unwanted result.
+*xxx example image*

-use cases we want to support
+**Use cases we want to support**

 * support archetypes imagefield (custom content type and atctimage, think collective.contentleadimage) and dexterity content XXX limitation: this will only work for images in attributestorage

-* user uploads new image or referres existing one in tinymce. should be able to change crop via a link just below the image scale selection in tiny image plugin (could open crop-editor in an overlay)
+* a user uploads a new image or referrers an existing one in TinyMCE. the user should be able to change the crop via a link just below the image scale selection in Tiny image plugin (could open a crop-editor in an overlay)

-implementation:
+Implementation
 ===============

-cropping view
+Cropping view
 -------------

-2 possible approaches:
+**2 possible approaches**

-a) show preview image for every scale with link to choose cropping region with editor
+a) show a preview image for every scale with a link to choose cropping area with the editor
-b) show dropdown with available scales, picture below
+b) show a dropdown with available scales, picture below

 b) preferred, more user friendly, not necessary to show a list of all scaled images (faster)

-view has to care about all image fields defined on the context (for archetypes it's just iterating over the schema, dexterity iterate over all behaviours) just one field: editor shows image direclty more fields: page to select image, editor on next page or in an overlay
+The view has to care about all image fields defined on the context (for archetypes it's just iterating over the schema, dexterity iterates over all behaviours).
+Just one field: editor shows image directly.
+More fields: page to select image, editor on next page or in an overlay.

-possible editor problems:
+**Possible editor problems**

 * how to only store crops for scales the user really cared about (extra apply button that just saves the currently edited scale)

-* shown full resolution image might be slow. configurable size for the preview might be a good idea but showing downscaled version limits user in terms of precision of selecting a certain
+* shown full resolution image might be slow configurable size for the preview might be a good idea but showing downscaled version limits user in terms of precision of selecting a certain precise part of an image

 * removing scales should be possible too